tiendu/tiendu.github.io/_posts/2026-05-31-the-quiet-road-home-eng.md

 But inside the car it felt lonely.

 I did not turn on music.
 I usually do, but that night I didn't.
-There was only the engine noise from my old car, the kind of sound you stop noticing after a while because it becomes part of the machine, part of the routine, part of the night itself.
+There was only the engine noise from my old 1999 Toyota, the kind of sound you stop noticing after a while because it becomes part of the machine, part of the routine, part of the night itself.

 I lowered the window a little.